 But how big do walleye actually get?
 And when is a walleye considered a trophy fish?

-While the walleye’s average size is between 15 and 20 inches and 1 and 3 pounds, they can reach maximum lengths of around 35 inches and weights of up to 25lb.
-A few specimens have even reached record weights of around 30lb.
+While the walleye’s average size is between 12 and 20 inches and 1 and 3 pounds, they can reach maximum lengths of around 35 inches and weights of 20 to 23lb.
+The current world record walleye is a much-debated 25lb giant.

 Continue reading to get all the facts on the maximum size and age of walleye, and learn everything there is to know about the biggest walleye ever caught.

 PRO TIP: Need new gear for the upcoming walleye season?
 Then check out this quality equipment on Amazon.

 It’s very cost-effective, durable, and will get the job done every time!

 The walleye (Sander vitreus) is the largest member of the North American Percidae family and outgrows all of its relatives and cousins, such as the perch, sauger, and saugeye.

 It’s also one of North America’s top freshwater predators, even though most of the other ones outgrow the walleye.

 And even though your garden-variety walleye is usually not that big, this species can reach pretty impressive sizes!